Bringing PHP and IoT together

 Recently I’ve been around IoT with PHP and I made some small projects such as LED blink, sensor management and so on.
 Therefore I chose PHP to be my main language to dig into IoT’s world, for my surprise it was a tough decision.

-Unfortunately we have few libraries written in PHP to deal with I/O and this kind of components, at first it is normal the lack of content because PHP was built to be used in the web, therefore we can make it better.
-Here I’m going to use PHP to connect with Arduino and turn on a LED.
+Unfortunately, we have few libraries written in PHP to deal with I/O and these kinds of components.
+At first, it is normal to have a lack of content because PHP was built to be used on the web.
+However, we can make it better.
+Here, I am going to use PHP to connect with Arduino and turn on an LED.

-So let’s have a look in our sketch (the code goes into Arduino board)
+So let’s have a look at our sketch (the code that goes into the Arduino board).

 int led = 13;